Applicants from outside an Ontario High School must follow the links below to learn more about academic requirements:

 Tuition and fees

 Undergraduate students registered in the Bachelor of Architecture Studies (BAS) pay tuition once per semester based on their number of credits.
-Students must also pay incidental and Student Association fees once per year for various services (mental health, career services, student centre, academic support, etc.).
-Finally, students must pay for administrative fees specific to their program once per year.
+Students must also pay Incidental and Student Association Fees once per year for various services (mental health, career services, student centre, academic support, etc.).
+Finally, students must pay for Administrative Fees (which includes the mandatory Design Studio Fees) specific to their program once per year.
 Scroll to Scholarships and financial aid to learn more about how you can obtain monetary support.

 Tuition will be adjusted with respect to the number of credits per semester as students can customize their academic plan.
 However, requests for a course of study other than the typical academic path must be evaluated on a case by case basis by the Undergraduate Coordinator.
 Academic overloads (more than 15 credits, for a maximum of 18 credits, per semester) will be allowed exclusively if the student meets the academic policy requirements.
 Students may also register for fewer credits for personal or academic reasons, but the BAS program does not accommodate part-time study, which is less than 9 credits per semester.